Ajrarn/Natao/app/languages/helpMarkdown-en.md

 In the example above, [github.natao] is called the link-label.
 To transform it into a reference link, you need to define its destination.

 To do so, anywhere in the document (usually at the end), paste-in your link-label, insert a colon after it, and place its URL destination right after.
-Then, between quotations marks, give your link-label the title that will pop up each time your drag your cursor over your link-label.
+Then, between quotation marks, give your link-label the title that will pop up each time your drag your cursor over your link-label.

     ::gfm
     [github.natao]: https://github.com/Ajrarn/Natao  "Natao is on Github"